TarunJo/lifeSkill/EnergyManagement.md

 # Question 3:
 ## How do you understand if you are in the Excitement quadrant?
-- Chit-Chat with friends.
+- Confident
-- Play online games.
+- Satisfied
-- Completing certain tasks.
+- Elated
+- Willing to do something
+- Eager about something

 # Question 4:
 ## Paraphrase the Sleep is your Superpower video in your own words in brief.
 Only the points, no explanation.